-Whether it's a gift idea for someone that loves London and the Thames, or a treat for yourself, a cruise on the Thames with afternoon tea is a great way to see the capital.
+Whether it's a gift idea for someone that loves London and the River Thames, or a treat for yourself, a cruise on the Thames with afternoon tea is a great way to see the capital.

-Where better to enjoy a selection of sandwiches and cakes than while cruising up and down the river, taking in the many famous sights and seeing the passing boats from the very best vantage point - on the Thames itself.
+Where better to enjoy a selection of sandwiches and cakes while cruising up and down the river, taking in the many famous sights and seeing the passing boats from the very best vantage point than on the Thames itself.

 Afternoon tea with City Cruises from Tower Pier

 City Cruises offers outings on the Thames with Traditional afternoon tea for two included on a 1hr 30min cruise of the river.
 You'll see some of London's most famous landmarks such as Tower Bridge, London Bridge, the Globe Theatre, London Eye and Palace of Westminster.
 Your afternoon tea will include sandwiches, scones, cakes and tea.
 Your departure point is Tower Pier which is about a 6 minute walk from Fenchurch Street station and a 12 minute walk from London Cannon Street.
 A car park and taxi rank is located about 2 minutes' walk away.

 - City Cruises Afternoon tea (1hr 30)

 Afternoon tea for two with Bauteaux from Embankment Pier